Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 When Traveling Fast, The Work Suffers

 How do you define fast travel – or just travel, period?
-Most of the time, Mario and I stay in places for about a week; sometimes, it’s just a few days.
-We get used to our destination, then we get up, move on, and do it all over again.
+Most of the time, I stay in places for about a week; sometimes, it’s just a few days.
+I get used to my destination, then I get up, move on, and do it all over again.

 Still, I wasn’t in as bad shape as freelance writer and travel blogger Lauren Juliff, who traveled nonstop for two months in New Zealand, a country notorious for its poor internet quality.
 “I survived work-wise but only just.
 My time online was spent frantically writing articles that weren’t particularly great.
 I pretty much ignored my site for two months.
 While I managed to get all my work done and see all I wanted, I nearly had a nervous breakdown while doing so.”